 Dr Shashi Nallaya is the Associate Director for the Teaching Innovation Unit of University of South Australia.
 She has many years of experience teaching academic literacies, English language, and second language acquisition.
 She has been extensively involved in the design, implementation and evaluation of English language and teacher training programs at primary, secondary and tertiary levels, in various linguistic and cultural settings.
 She is currently working as an Academic Developer at UniSA.
 In this role, she is responsible for helping academics implement an innovative curriculum through mentoring, staff development sessions and resources.
 Shashi Nallaya studied for her PhD at the School of Education, The University of Adelaide.
 Her doctoral study investigated how technology, student characteristics and learning needs impact the acquisition of English language proficiency.
-Prior to taking up her current role, she was an academic at the Faculty of Languages, Sultan Idris Education University, Malaysia where she originates from.
+Prior to taking up her current role, she was working as a Learning Adviser at the Faculty of Professions, University of Adelaide.
+She was an academic at the Faculty of Languages, Sultan Idris Education University, Malaysia where she originates from.
 She was involved in the training of pre-service teachers.

 Dr Sue Ollerhead is a Senior Lecturer in Languages and Literacy Education and the Director of Secondary Teacher Education at Macquarie University.
 She grew up in multilingual South Africa, a country with twelve official languages, where she learned English, Afrikaans, isiZulu, isiXhosa, and French at school and university.
-She began her teaching career at a Xhosa-medium primary school and then went on to teach Zulu-speaking factory workers in South Africa's adult migrant literacy program.
+She began her teaching career at a Xhosamedium primary school and then went on to teach Zulu-speaking factory workers in South Africa's adult migrant literacy program.
 She has also spent a large part of her working life teaching English and working in educational publishing in South Africa, Namibia, Egypt, and the United Kingdom.
 Throughout her academic career, Sue has used her international experiences to train numerous undergraduate and postgraduate students to become knowledgeable, reflective, and responsive teachers of culturally and linguistically diverse learners.